the website of Lisa Nachmias Davis, Attorney at Law

 Claimant representatives' page

-Listing of reported deaths (from Rootsweb.com)
+Search engine for listing of reported deaths (from Ancestry.com)

-CENTERS FOR MEDICARE AND MEDICAID SERVICES (formerly HCFA) www.cmms.gov
+CENTERS FOR MEDICARE AND MEDICAID SERVICES (formerly HCFA) www.cms.gov

 State Medicaid Manual (Publication 45) - download chapters as zip files: or